navcoin/NavHub/content/news/2018-11-09-community-fund-locked-in.md

 After this activation block, nodes running 4.3.x have an increasing risk of ending up on a fork from the main chain, and forking will become unavoidable when the first payment request is processed.

-So if you haven’t upgraded already, why not do it now - [download NavCoin Core 4.4.0](https://navcoin.org/en/wallets/).
+So if you haven’t upgraded already, why not do it now with [this link to latest NavCoin wallets](https://navcoin.org/en/wallets/).

 ### What’s changing?

 NavCoin 4.4.0 is actually three soft-forks in one, because it contains two Community Fund related NavCoin Protocol Improvement Proposals - NPIP003 and NPIP005, plus the activation of the Community Fund itself.
 Here’s what this protocol update enables:

-Opening the Community Fund to accept submissions.
+1. Opening the Community Fund to accept submissions.
 Now the world’s first fully decentralised, dual-vote fund is ready to go.

-Doubling of the network contribution to the Fund to 500,000 NAV per year to make it even more financially attractive to create and deliver a Community Fund project.
+2. Doubling of the network contribution to the Fund to 500,000 NAV per year to make it even more financially attractive to create and deliver a Community Fund project.

-Bundling together of fund payments, from each block to once every 500 blocks.
+3. Bundling together of fund payments from each block to once every 500 blocks.
 This will save space on the blockchain, by reducing the number of transactions over the network.

 ### What’s next?